TomPoulton/gchq-puzzle-1/README.md

 ## Issues

-There are some issues with the code.
-For example if you provide an empty array for the pre-filled cells then the code will just loop, always finding the same partial solution for the same set of rows and columns.
-Something to work on later
+Update: Fixed partial solution loop

 The code isn't multi-threaded, and there are probably a whole bunch of optimisations to be made, but it solves this particular puzzle in ~4 seconds

-The error handling also isn't bulletproof
+The error handling isn't bulletproof

 ## Other Grids

-The code should be able to solve any grid of any size (given enough time :)) as long as the grid is encoded in the same way using the patterns of filled-in sections
+The code should be able to solve any grid of any size (given enough time :)) as long as the grid is encoded in the same way (i.e. using the patterns of filled-in sections)

-The patterns and pre-filled cells are all stored in `puzzle.yml` so feel free to play (although bear in mind caveat above)
+The patterns and pre-filled cells are all stored in `puzzle.yml` so feel free to play

+## Future

+This code won't solve the puzzle if you omit the pre-filled cells and just start with an empty grid.
+In order to solve the puzzle in this case (and therefore be a complete solution for all puzzles), the code would need to create and traverse some kind of solutions tree, where it guesses a solution and tries to solve the puzzle, pruning all branches that result in an invalid solution